gsl-lite/gsl-lite/doc/Reference.md

     ...
 }
 ```

-Again, one could say that `not_null<>` "lifts" the precondition of non-nullability into the type system.
+Although `not_null<>` can be used to inject preconditions and postconditions, it does not add new invariants.
+After being moved from, a `FileHandle` indeed holds a `nullptr` in its `file_` pointer.

-Technically, non-nullability is not necessarily an invariant of `not_null<>`, and thus our redefinition of
+Therefore, non-nullability of the `file_` pointer is not an invariant of the `FileHandle` class.
-`FilePtr` does not add a non-nullability invariant to `FileHandle`.
-However, because a `nullptr` can appear only in the *moved-from state*, a nullability contract violation
+However, a `FileHandle` is still safe to use because of the implicit precondition checks injected by `not_null<>`.
-can occur only if a moved-from object is being used.
-Because *use-after-move* errors can often be detected by static
+Also, *use-after-move* errors can often be detected by static analysis tools, so this may be considered
-analysis tools, this may be considered "safe enough" for practical purposes.
+"safe enough" for practical purposes.

-It should be noted that, for movable types `P`, `not_null<P>` enforces a runtime contract check on every access.
-Therefore, when calling the `getc()` member function on a moved-from `FileHandle` object, a runtime contract violation
-would be triggered on the `file_.get()` call.
-This means that, through adopting `not_null<>`, `FileHandle::getc()`
-adopts the implicit precondition that the object be not in the moved-from state.

 <!--(Recommended further reading: Herb Sutter's article ["Move, simply"](https://herbsutter.com/2020/02/17/move-simply/),
 which argues that objects that have a special moved-from state in which most of their operations may not be used